dwhjames/datomisca/doc/philosophy.md

 # <a name="philosophy">Philosophy</a>

-## <a name="philosophy-embrace">Embrace Datomic principles without compromising</a>
+## <a name="philosophy-embrace">Datomic principles, without compromise</a>
-Datomisca is a very thin layer around Java API but we aim at exposing Datomic Clojure functionalities as directly as possible without compromising their essential purpose.
+Datomisca is a thin layer around Datomic aimed at exposing Datomic functionalities and leveraging its full power.

 Datomic features we really love are: